andreaferretti/factor-tutorial/README.md

     : ! ( n -- n! ) [1,b] prod ;

 Our definitions have become simpler and there was no need to pass parameters, rename local variables or anything that would have been necessary to factor out a part of the definition in a different language.

+Of course, Factor already has a word for the factorial (actually there is a whole `math.factorials` vocabulary, including many variants of the usual factorial) and for the product (`product` in the `sequences` vocabulary), but as it often happens introductory examples overlap with the standard library.

 Parsing words
 -------------